Everything you need to know about market segmentation

 As pointed out by Emanuel H. Demby, Paul Lazerfeld taught that any market research that wanted to understand consumer behavior had to “involve an interplay among three sets of variables; predisposition, influences, and product attributes.“

 Therefore, psychographics is an attempt to move away from just demographics and give meaning to numbers by focusing more on individuals with feelings and tendencies.

-Without going too far we can put ourselves in the shoes of Mr. X, how accomplished he feels and the purchasing tendencies he might have after such raise.
+Without going too far we can put ourselves in the shoes of Mr. X, how accomplished he feels, and the purchasing tendencies he might have after such a raise.

 Maybe he wants to buy a new car or a new TV set.
-Keep in mind that marketers focus is to increase sales.
-And there is no better salesperson that whom has insights and personalized information about her target customer.
+Keep in mind that marketers’ focus is to increase sales.
+And there is no better salesperson who has insights and personalized information about her target customer.

-While in the past it was tough to get valuable psychographics data, that isn’t the case anymore.
+While in the past it was tough to get valuable psychographic data, that isn’t the case anymore.

 For instance, at the time of this writing, tools like Google Ads and Facebook Ads allow marketers to go quite in-depth with psychographics definition of their audience:

-Above an example of how Google Ads enable marketers to target specific interests and psychographics traits of a group of people.
+Above an example of how Google Ads enables marketers to target specific interests and psychographic traits of a group of people.
 This allows a segmentation that can be laser targeted.

 He also divides the market segmentation into four levels: